jernotte/StudyGuide/Content/Web Application/Guide/Security.md

 24. The alternative approach, of placing the token into the URL query string, is somewhat less safe because the query string is?
 25. How should CSRF tokens be validated?

+**Server-Side Request Forgery (SSRF)**:
+1. What is SSRF?
+2. What is the impact of SSRF attacks?
+3. What are some ways to deal with an SSRF with blacklist-based input filters?
+4. What are some ways to deal with an SSRF with whitelist-based input filters?
+5. What is blind SSRF?
+6. How to find and exploit blind SSRF vulnerabilities?
+7. How does SSRF via the Referer header work?
+8. What are some SSRF mitigations?

+**XML External Entity (XXE) Injection**:

 ### Web Security